 Mr. Wandell oversees all corporate partnerships for the Los Angeles Dodgers.
 Previously, he was VP of international business development for the National Basketball Association, serving as the key liaison between NBA headquarters and regional offices across China, Asia, India, Africa, Europe, Middle East, South America, Mexico and Canada.
 Mr. Wandell earned a B.A. in History from Northwestern University.

-Mr. Wellek, a Co-Founder of Focus Investments, has a multi-disciplinary background in acquisitions, private equity investments, manufacturing operations and law.
+Mr. Wellek, President at NJB Investments, LLC, has a multi-disciplinary background in acquisitions, private equity investments, manufacturing operations and law.
 After he co-founded Focus Products Group in 2001 and built the business through 16 acquisitions, majority ownership was sold in 2006 to Sterling Capital Partners.
 Prior to Focus, he was a founding partner of Dakota Capital Partners, a private equity investment firm, after initially entering the private equity business with Heller Equity Capital Corporation.
 Mr. Wellek previously served as VP of AMCO Corporation, a privately held Chicago-based manufacturing company, and GM of Keolyn Plastics Corporation, an AMCO subsidiary.
 He began his career as an attorney with Katten Muchin Rosenman, concentrating on securities, mergers and acquisitions.
 He received a B.S. in Accounting from the University of Illinois and a J.D. from Northwestern University.